dance2die/sung.codes/content/blog/2020/tailwind-for-create-react-app-cheat-sheet/index.md

 bannerCredit: "Image Credit: [Patent Model of a Sheet-Feed Apparatus for Printing Machines](https://www.si.edu/object/nmah_998909)"
 ---

+## **Updated on 2020-06-12**

+1. Replaced `autoprefixer` with [postcss-preset-env](https://github.com/csstools/postcss-preset-env#autoprefixer), which supports `autopprefixer` and more.
+Set up instruction can be found in [the official documentation](https://tailwindcss.com/docs/using-with-preprocessors/#future-css-features) too.
+1. Tailwind CSS version 1.4.4 supports purge css natively.
+Installation for `purgecss` & `@fullhuman/postcss-purgecss` are removed.

+---

 ## **Updated on 2020-02-29**

 1. Replaced `concurrently` with [npm-run-all](https://www.npmjs.com/package/npm-run-all)